 You’ll also receive access to the American Express Lounge in Sydney twice per year without charge, a nice perk for international travellers in Economy.

-American Express will also open a lounge at the Melbourne Airport in the second half of 2017, read more about it here.
+American Express will also open a lounge at the Melbourne Airport in the second half of 2017, which you can read more about here.

 |Card||American Express Business Explorer|